socrata-mcp-server

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states it lists Socrata portals with domain, organization name, and dataset count.
-It distinguishes from sibling tools by advising to use it first when the portal is unknown.
+The description clearly states the tool lists Socrata portals with domain, org name, and dataset count.
+It distinguishes from sibling tools like socrata_find_datasets, which targets datasets within a portal.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.